-- In case, where members may be a ther risk gross misconduct, suspension of the member of staff may be appropriate and should be a Disciplinary Policy

-Any staff or volunteers who are dismissed by X Martial Arts Schools for gross misconduct or cumulative misconduct relating to safeguarding of pupils will be referred to the Disclosure and Barring Service for consideration of barring.
-Similarly, where the school has a reasonable belief that the member of staff/volunteer would have been dismissed by the school had they been enployed at the time of the conclusion of investigations, they will be referred to the DBS.
-The school will keep written records of all the above

-Where X Martial Arts Schools is not the employer of an individual, they still have a responsibility to ensure allegations are dealt with appropriately and that they liaise with the relevant parties, this
+- In cases where members may be at further risk gross misconduct, suspension of the member of staff may be appropriate and should be considered in line with the school's Disciplinary Policy - Any staff or volunteers who are dismissed by X Martial Arts Schools for gross misconduct or cumulative misconduct relating to safeguarding of pupils will be referred to the Disclosure and Barring Service for consideration of barring.
+Similarly, where the school has a reasonable belief that the member of staff/volunteer would have been dismissed by the school had they been employed at the time of the conclusion of investigations, they will be referred to the DBS.
+The school will keep written records of all the above - Where X Martial Arts Schools is not the employer of an individual, they still have a responsibility to ensure allegations are dealt with appropriately and that they liaise with the relevant parties, this includes apprentices and volunteers.